ericreed/SCAN.UPC_GEO/README.md

 The current workflow is as follows:
   1. Use geo2bw() function in getGEO_samples to write a bigWig file from .wig file in GEO.
     - Right now the .wig file needs documentation as to what genome build it is.
 To do this I download the .soft file from GEO.
 If no build is specified the bigWig file is not creates.
 In this example, the GSM# file contains two .wig files, of            which only 1 has a specified build
-  2. Use UPC_bigWig to run UPC on bigWig file, specifying the desired bin size and number of base pairs to overlap on either side.
+  2. Use UPC_bigWig() to run UPC on bigWig file, specifying the desired bin size and number of base pairs to overlap on either side.
+  3. Use UPC_bigWig_alt() to run UPC on bigWig file.
+This file will run UPC on the same, non-overlapping regions, across samples.